dlumian/PythonBasics/README.md

 - Markdowns
   - [Data Descriptors](./Markdowns/DataDescriptors.md): Facotrs that define and provide insight into data quality, such as structured data, missing values, and time-series features
   - [Data Science Topics](./Markdowns/DsTopics.md): Overview of data science goals and topics providing a quick explanation of types of analyses and their importance
-  - [Model Training and Evaluation](./Markdowns/ModelEvaluation.md): Terminology and descriptions of core data science best practices, training, and evaluation of models
   - [Helpful Tools](./Markdowns/HelpfulTools.md): Tools to optimize efficiency including text editing, debugging, style guides, and more
   - [Jupyter Notebooks](./Markdowns/JupyterNotebooks.md): Describes cell types, kernels, and basic execution instructions for notebooks
+  - [Model Training and Evaluation](./Markdowns/ModelEvaluation.md): Terminology and descriptions of core data science best practices, training, and evaluation of models
+  - [Operations](./Markdowns/Operations.md): Loops, dictionaries, functions, and methods to control workflows
   - [Package Importance](./Markdowns/PackageImportance.md): Expands on [Packages](#packages) section emphasizing the importance of writing clean, reusable, and maintainable code
 - README.md: This file with an overview of many topics.
 If new to Python, read the whole file.
 If experienced, use the [Topics](#topics) section to jump to topics of interest
 - RegressionExamples
   - [housing](./RegressionExamples/housing/README.md): regression example using historic housing prices from Boston using multiple notebooks